bitproxima/Modelling-mapping-with-Cubist/README.md

 1. Python script

 ### Potential RStudio/R Error messages, what they mean and solutions/fixes
+**Error in cubcoef[1, 1] : incorrect number of dimensions** - This error happens when Cubist has not been able to fit a model due to small number of training data

 **Error in compareRaster (x) : different extent** - Covariate rasters do not all have the same extent (number of cells) and/or are not exactly aligned.
 Rasters can be aligned using GDALWarp